madarche/eslint-config-usecases/README.md

 Usage
 -----

+If not already present, install the `eslint` package locally in your project:

+    $ npm install eslint --save-dev

-In your project locally install the `eslint-config-usecases` package:
+Then, still in your project, locally install the `eslint-config-usecases`
+package:

     $ npm install eslint-config-usecases --save-dev

-Then add a file `.eslintrc.js` at the root of your project with the following content:
+And finally you have to add a file `.eslintrc.js` at the root of your project with the following content:

 ```javascript
 module.exports = {